 This is it!
 With the option now enabled, you can now go ahead, connect your phone to the PC and use the desired ADB commands.

-Before you head off, you can check some of the most common ADB commands mentioned below that you might need and use from time-to-time.
+Before you head off, you can check the below list of some of the most common ADB commands that you might need and use from time-to-time.

 |adb devices||List all the devices currently communicating with the PC over ADB.||N/A|